sejal-gupta23/sejal-gupta23.github.io/content/english/_index.md

 ---

 # Banner
 banner:
   title: "Revealing Biases in Everyday Decisions!"
   content: "Every decision we make is influenced by unconscious biases, shaping our choices in ways we're often unaware of.
-The Latent Truth explores what these hidden factors are & how they impact our judgment and behavior. "
+The Latent Truth explores what these hidden factors are & how they impact our judgment and everyday behavior. "
   image: "/images/mainimage.jpg"
   # button:
   #   enable: true